 Dollar General (DG) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the discount retailer had gained 0.49% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 10.77% and the S&P 500's gain of 5.85% in that time.
+Coming into today, shares of the discount retailer had gained 2.93% in the past month.
+In that same time, the Retail-Wholesale sector gained 6.97%, while the S&P 500 gained 6.66%.

-Wall Street will be looking for positivity from DG as it approaches its next earnings report date.
-In that report, analysts expect DG to post earnings of $1.74 per share.
-This would mark no growth from the year-ago period.
+DG will be looking to display strength as it nears its next earnings release, which is expected to be August 27, 2020.
+On that day, DG is projected to report earnings of $2.33 per share, which would represent year-over-year growth of 33.91%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.15 billion, up 16.72% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.88 per share and revenue of $31.95 billion, which would represent changes of +31.95% and +15.11%, respectively, from the prior year.

 Investors might also notice recent changes to analyst estimates for DG.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.36% higher within the past month.
-DG currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.36% higher.
+DG is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, DG currently has a Forward P/E ratio of 21.44.
-Its industry sports an average Forward P/E of 25.4, so we one might conclude that DG is trading at a discount comparatively.
+Digging into valuation, DG currently has a Forward P/E ratio of 22.
+This represents a discount compared to its industry's average Forward P/E of 26.58.

-Also, we should mention that DG has a PEG ratio of 1.72.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Discount Stores was holding an average PEG ratio of 4.2 at yesterday's closing price.
+Investors should also note that DG has a PEG ratio of 1.76 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Retail - Discount Stores industry currently had an average PEG ratio of 4.39 as of yesterday's close.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 185, which puts it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 123, which puts it in the top 49% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.